razvanbackpack/micromesh/README.md

 # MicroMesh

-MicroMesh is a very small and lightweight PHP framework that I built as a learning project.
+MicroMesh is a small and lightweight PHP framework that I built as a learning project.

 ### What can it do:
 - Basic routing